magland/sortingview/README.md

 To use electron mode you either set the `SORTINGVIEW_ELECTRON` env variable to `1` as shown above, or you can call `.electron(label='...')` instead of `.url(...)` on any of the views.

-# This requires installation of figurl-electron.
-Good luck installing that!

 ## Backward compatibility